 (I apologize I have no pictures to show the process, I fixed them in such a rush, the night before leaving for ALT summit last year, I forgot to take pictures)

-As you can see in the image below, the rip on the boots I got was pretty severe, so the first thing for me to do was to sew the rip close, to do it I used the curved needle and upholstery threat.
+As you can see in the image below, the rip on the boots I got was pretty severe, so the first thing for me to do was to sew the rip close, to do it I used the curved needle and upholstery thread.
 Sometimes it can be a little hard to sew through the leather, so to help myself I used pliers to pull the needle in the hard places.

 After the rip was sewed, I added glue on top of the seam (this makes it waterproof too) I spread it with the knife and tried to have a medium thick layer.
 Let it sit for a whole day so it can get completely dry before moving to covering it.